Life is what we make of it. My aim is to make mine fantastic.

 I love to write.
 I do it for two reasons:

 - To call for change when something isn’t right

 I discovered my love for writing in college, where I majored in English and Creative Writing.
-The best outlet I’ve found for my passion has been this website, and here is where I intend to keep writing for a long time to come.
+The best outlet I’ve found for my passion has been this website, and here is where I intend to keep writing and publishing for a long time to come.

 If you’d like to see what equipment I use for my photography and filmmaking, it’s listed here.

 I publish original content here about 3-4 times per week.
 Sometimes I publish links or collections of links to interesting articles.
 If there’s a lull in my posts, that means I’m either busy with projects or I’m traveling.